Key takeaways:

 Good to know: It's best to change the location of your injection each time you inject Tremfya.
 This helps lessen the chance of injection site reactions and irritation.

 Tremfya is injected under the skin (subcutaneously).
-It comes in two forms: a patient-controlled injector (called the One-Press injector) and a prefilled syringe.
-Both forms contain a single dose and should only be used once.
+It comes in three forms: a patient-controlled injector (called the One-Press injector), a prefilled syringe, and a prefilled pen.
+All three forms contain a single dose and should only be used once.

-Between the two, some people prefer to use the One-Press injector because the injection needle is hidden.
-Some believe it hurts less, too.
-This is because it allows you to determine the speed of the injection.
+Between them, some people prefer to use the One-Press injector.
+The needle is hidden, and you can determine the speed of the injection.
 Depending on what you’re comfortable with, you can inject it faster or slower.
 It doesn’t require fine motor skills to use, either.
+Others may prefer the prefilled pen, which has an audible click when the injection starts and another when it’s complete.

 Remove your Tremfya device from the refrigerator and let it come to room temperature (up to 86℉).
 This should take about 30 minutes and helps lessen injection pain.